VishalDeoPrasad/Artificial-Neural-Networks/README.md

 let say we have a neural network and my input data is scaled preferly standard scaling, our X has to scaled so our Y also have to scaled. <br>
 `Advantage`: this give us advantage that non of the features get advantage, all the features are in uniform kind of importance. `so there is no difference between units of the features`.

+Batch normalization is a technique used to improve the training of deep neural networks by normalizing the input of each layer.
+It aims to address the problem of internal covariate shift, which refers to the change in the distribution of network activations due to parameter updates during training.

+In batch normalization, the activations of each layer are normalized by subtracting the mean and dividing by the standard deviation of the mini-batch.
+This normalization is applied independently to each feature dimension, effectively whitening the activations.
+Additionally, batch normalization introduces learnable parameters (scale and shift) to the normalized activations, allowing the model to adapt the normalization to the task.

+The benefits of batch normalization include faster training convergence, increased stability, and reduced sensitivity to the choice of initialization parameters.
+It also acts as a regularizer, reducing the need for other forms of regularization such as dropout.
+Overall, batch normalization has become a standard component in many deep learning architectures, improving their performance and training efficiency.
 ##### Experiment
 * let's say you have diabetis dataset, you run an logistic regrssion on diabetis dataset and see the coefficent of logistic regression on unscaled data.
 * next you scaled the data using standard scaling and then run a logistic regession then see the coefficent. and you will see the drastic difference in coefficent